 They called them the Roaring Twenties, that crazy decade following World War I when the economy boomed, “speakeasies” opened on every other corner, the “flappers” started showing a little skin below the knee, and professional sports placed second only to the dance craze for public diversions.
 The stars of the ring were many: Jack Dempsey ranked number one of course, but Benny Leonard, Panama Al Brown, Pancho Villa and Mickey Walker were major attractions as well.
-But possibly the very best fighter of them all was Harry Greb, otherwise known as “The Smoke City Wildcat” or, if you prefer, “The Pittsburgh Windmill.”
+But possibly the very best fighter of them all was Harry Greb, otherwise known as “The Pittsburgh Windmill,” “The Smoke City Wildcat” or, Greb’s own preference, “The Pittsburgh Bearcat.”

 Greb Harry poses on Feb.
 21, 1926.(AP Photo)

-As for writers who actually saw Greb in action, the descriptions of his style are both striking and uniform.
-“He can hit a man oftener from more different directions than any man that ever lived,” wrote Grantland Rice, while scribe Ring Lardner put it this way: “In the ring he resembled a man who had just burst loose from his strait jacket.
+Scribe Ring Lardner used similar terms: “In the ring he resembled a man who had just burst loose from his strait jacket.
 Blows rained on his opponent from every angle and altitude … He would rapidly circle an opponent and fire a dozen blows to the head and body before his opponent could retreat or retaliate.
 The blows were not especially hard, but they stung and cut, and Greb’s pace increased as the bout progressed.”

 Greb and Tiger Flowers mixing it up.

-Greb also, at least according to some observers, possessed a particular talent for getting away with less savoury tactics, mixing fouls in with the flurry of non-stop punches he launched at his opponents.
-At different times he was accused of utilizing headbutts, elbows, low blows and thumbs to the eyes.
+Greb also, at least according to some observers, possessed a particular talent for getting away with underhanded tactics, mixing fouls in with the flurry of non-stop punches he launched at his opponents.
+At different times he was accused of utilizing headbutts, elbows, low blows, and thumbs to the eyes.
 It was also noted that he often intimidated referees by yelling at them when they attempted to break up the fighters, as he enjoyed mauling and wrestling on the inside, all the better to land shots south of the border or an inadvertent elbow to the larynx.

 Greb and fellow great Gene Tunney.